-The global gyrokinetic simulations [13, 33] typically use a domain which spans the whole tokamak volume.
-Annular volumes are also used [43, 44], but to a lesser extent because the volume of the hollow core eliminated is typically less than the annular volume.
-The field quantities are represented on a radial-poloidal-toroidal mesh, and a fully nonlinear form of the gyrokinetic equations is solved [45] instead of the partially linearized form of ref.
-[15].
-(There is very little difference for ion-temperature gradient modes between results obtained from partially linearized and fully nonlinear forms of the gyrokinetic equations.)
+The global gyrokinetic simulations^{13,35} typically use a domain which spans the whole tokamak volume.
+Annular volumes are also used,^{45,46} but to a lesser extent because the volume of the hollow core eliminated is typically less than the annular volume.
+The field quantities are represented on a radial-poloidal-toroidal mesh, and a fully nonlinear form of the gyrokinetic equations is solved47 instead of the partially linearized form of Ref.
+15. (There is very little difference for ion-temperature gradient modes between results obtained from partially linearized and fully nonlinear forms of the gyrokinetic equations.)
 The important physics that the global codes allow for is the full radial variation of gradient quantities (e.g., temperature and density gradients, magnetic shear, etc.).
-These are generally a stabilizing effect, but get weaker in larger tokamaks with larger a/ρ [32, 43, 46, 47, 48, 49].
-In global gyrokinetic simulations to date the simulation domain is bounded and no explicit modeling of particle or thermal sources sinks is used.
-Thus profile relaxation, including kinetic profile relaxation, in which spatial gradients of ions in subregions of velocity space relax [38], may occur.
+These are generally a stabilizing effect, but get weaker in larger tokamaks with larger a/ρ . ^{34,45,48-51} In global gyrokinetic simulations to date the simulation domain is bounded and no explicit modeling of particle or thermal sources sinks is used.
+Thus profile relaxation, including kinetic profile relaxation, in which spatial gradients of ions in subregions of velocity space relax,40 may occur.

-4. LINEAR COMPARISONS
+IV.
+LINEAR COMPARISONS

-Figure (1) shows linear frequencies and growth rates as a function of $k{\theta}\rho_i$ obtained from several independent linear and nonlinear codes (our convention is that the thermal gyroradius and thermal speed are defined as $\rho_i = v{ti}/\Omega{ci}$ and $v{ti} = \sqrt{T_i/m_i}$).
-Represented are the linear gyrokinetic codes of Kotschenreuther and of Rewoldt (FULL code), the nonlinear gyrofluid code of Beer and coworkers, and the nonlinear gyrokinetic codes of Dimits (flux tube) and Sydora (global), as well as the fluid code of Weiland.
+Figure 1 shows linear frequencies and growth rates as a function of $k{\theta}\rho_i$ obtained from several independent linear and nonlinear codes (our convention is that the thermal gyroradius and thermal speed are defined as $\rho_i = v{ti}/\Omega{ci}$ and $v{ti} = \sqrt{T_i/m_i}$).
+Represented are the linear gyrokinetic codes of Kotschenreuther and of Rewoldt (FULL code), the non-linear gyrofluid code of Beer and co-workers, and the non-linear gyrokinetic codes of Dimits (flux tube) and Sydora (global), as well as the fluid code of Weiland.
 Very good agreement between the various codes is observed.
-Agreement at this level is an important cross check of the codes since all of the gyrokinetic codes should have the same linear physics (with the exception that the global gyrokinetic code has radial variation of profile quantities), and since the closure in the gyrofluid code is designed to reproduce the gyrokinetic linear responses accurately.
+Agreement at this level is an important cross check of the codes since all of the gyrokinetic code should have the same linear physics (with the exception that the global gyrokinetic code has radial variation of profile quantities), and since the closure in the gyrofluid code is designed to reproduce the gyrokinetic linear responses accurately.